 In people with

-heart disease, anemia may cause the following:
+coronary artery disease, anemia may cause the following:

 In people with a history of cerebrovascular disease, anemia may increase the risk of:

 MDS may also decrease the number of platelets, which are essential for blood clotting.
 When blood clotting is impaired, the following symptoms may occur:

 MDS damages your immune system, making it unable to fight off even minor infections.
 This may cause prolonged or progressing infections.
 Skin and respiratory infections are the most common.

 Castro-Malaspina H, O’Reilly RJ.
 Aplastic anemia and the myelodysplastic syndromes.
 In: